 When Can I Apply?

-We will be accepting applications February 13 - April 9, 2019 and will award grants in May of 2019.
+We will be accepting applications until April 17, 2019 and will award grants in May of 2019.

 We support projects of all kinds, and we continue to be particularly interested in encouraging applications in the following areas: